-B. Financial instruments not measured at fair value

-Except for financial assets at fair value through profit or loss, the carrying amounts of cash and cash equivalents, notes receivable (including related parties), accounts receivable (including related parties), other receivables, restricted time deposits (recorded as financial assets at amortized cost-current and non-current), guarantee deposits paid (recorded as other current and non-current assets), short-term borrowings, notes payable (including related parties), accounts payable (including related parties), other payables, lease liabilities, bonds payable, long-term borrowings and guarantee deposits received (recorded as other non-current liabilities) are approximate to their fair values.

-- C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets are as follows: - (a) The related information on the nature of the assets is as follows:
+- B. Financial instruments not measured at fair value - Except for financial assets at fair value through profit or loss, the carrying amounts of cash and cash equivalents, notes receivable (including related parties), accounts receivable (including related parties), other receivables, restricted time deposits (recorded as financial assets at amortized cost-current and non-current), guarantee deposits paid (recorded as other current and non-current assets), short-term borrowings, notes payable (including related parties), accounts payable (including related parties), other payables, lease liabilities, bonds payable, long-term borrowings and guarantee deposits received (recorded as other non-current liabilities) are approximate to their fair values. - C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets are as follows: